-Course Title Credit Hours
+Term 3

+FRP164 Fire Department Budgets1

+FRP165 Public Relations, Public Information, and Public

+Education 1

+FRP172 International Fire Codes

+FRP259 Major Emergency Strategy and Tactics 3

+PS203 State and Local Government4

+Science elective4

++Meets related page 55. d instruction requirement, see page 43.
+For subject areas, see

-Communi cations:
+Communi cations electives:

 BA214 Business Communications

-COM051 Communication Skills 1 (or higher)
+COM051 Communication Skills 1 (or higher)3

-WR115 Introduction to Composition (or higher)3
+WR115 Introduction to Composition (or higher) 4

-WR121 English Composition-Exposition (or higher)3
+WR121 English Composition-Exposition (or higher)4

-WR227 Technical Writing
+WR227 Technical Writing4

-Human Relations:
+Human Relations electives:

-PSY101 Psychology of Human Relations (or higher)3
+PSY101 Psychology of Human Relations (or higher) 4

-SOC204 General Sociology-Introduction (or higher)3
+SOC204 The Sociological Perspective (or higher)

-Science:
+Science electives:

-CH110 Foundations of General, Organic, and Biochemistry (or
+CH110 Foundations of General, Organic,

-higher)5

-and
+and Biochemistry (or higher) 5 and

-PH111 Physical Science for Fire Science and Emergency Services
+PH111 Physical Science for Fire Science

-(or higher)5
+and Emergency Services (or higher)5

 or

-(any combination of one Chemistry and one Physics
+Any combination of one Chemistry and one Phys-

+the common of an local form one distribution and by the common of the co

-course of at least four credit hours each, which include a
+ics course of at least four credit hours each, which

-lab component.)
+include a lab component.